-Section Workforce Integrity Α В C 7.7 Q{j} 7.1 Screening/Vetting/Background Checks (as allowed by local law) 7.7.1 The LSP/Applicant must have a screening / vetting / background process that includes at a minimum, past employment and criminal history checks.
-Screening / vetting applies to all applicants, including employees and contractors.
-The LSP/Applicant will also require an equivalent process be applied at contracting companies supplying TAS workers. • > ~ 7.7.2 TAS worker is required to sign declaration that they have no current criminal convictions and will comply with LSP's/Applicant's security procedures. ~ > ~ 7.7.3 LSP/Applicant will have agreements in place to have required screening / vetting / background information supplied by the agency and/or subcontractor providing TAS workers or shall conduct such screening themselves.
-Screening must include criminal history check and employment checks. > ~ 7.7.4 Procedure for dealing with applicant's/workforce's false declaration pre & post hiring. • > ~
+Section Workforce Integrity Α В С 7.7 7.1 Screening/ Vetting/ Background Checks (as allowed by local law) 7.7.1 The LSP/ Applicant must have a screening/ vetting/ background process that includes at a minimum, past employment and criminal history checks.
+Screening/ vetting applies to all applicants, including employees and contractors.
+The LSP/ Applicant will also require an equivalent process be applied at contracting companies supplying TAS workers. > > >

-Section Workforce Integrity Α В C Termination on or Rehiring of Workforce ermination includes both voluntary and involuntary separations-terminated and of workforce. d re sign ed 7.7.5 Recover physical assets from terminated workforce to include company IDs, access badges, keys, equipment, or sensitive information.
-Documented procedure required. > > 7.7.6 Protect Buyer's data: Terminate access for terminated workforce to physical or electronic systems that contain Buyer's data (inventory or schedules) Procedure required. > > 7.7.7 Workforce checklist in place for verification. > > > 7.7.8 Re-hiring: Procedures are in place to prevent LSP/Applicant from re-hiring workforce if denial / termination criteria are still valid.
-Note: Records are reviewed prior to re-hiring (Ex: background of previously terminated personnel or - rejected applicants (previously denied employment). ~ ~ >
+Section Workforce Integrity Α В С 7.7.2 TAS worker is required to sign declaration that they have no current criminal convictions and will comply with LSP's/ Applicant's security procedures. > > ~ 7.7.3 LSP/ Applicant will have agreements in place to have required screening/ vetting/ background information supplied by the agency and/or subcontractor providing TAS workers or shall conduct such screening themselves.
+Screening must include criminal history check and employment checks. ~ > ~ 7.7.4 Procedure for dealing with applicant's/ workforce's false declaration pre & post hiring. ~ ~ ~ Note: T on or Rehiring of Workforce ermination includes both voluntary and involuntary separations-terminated and of workforce. d re sigr ned 7.7.5 Recover physical assets from terminated workforce to include company IDs, access badges, keys, equipment, IT assets and sensitive information.
+Documented procedure required. ~ ~ ~ 7.7.6 Protect Buyer's data: Terminate access for terminated workforce to physical or electronic systems including those that contain Buyer's data (inventory or schedules) Procedure required. ~ ~ ~ 7.7.7 Workforce checklist for onboarding and off boarding in place for verification. ~ ~ • 7.7.8 Re-hiring: Procedures are in place to prevent LSP/ Applicant from re-hiring workforce if denial/ termination criteria are still valid.
+Note: Records are reviewed prior to re-hiring (Ex: background of previously ~ ~ ~ terminated personnel or - rejected applicants (previously denied employment).